CoderOneHQ/dungeons-and-data-structures/README.md

 Download the latest available release from the [github release page](https://github.com/gocoderone/dungeons-and-data-structures/releases).

 ### MacOS/Linux
-Assuming `~/workspace` is the directory you want to use to delevop your Agent:
-Open terminal and run:
+Assuming `~/workspace` is the directory you want to use to develop your Agent, open your terminal and run:
 ```shell
 # Create a working directory for your project:
 > mkdir -p ~/workspace/my-agent